etihwnad/valpo-429-rfid/specifications.rst

 This block SHALL accept an input data vector and configuration from the SPI interface and coordinate the sending of those bits to the modulation system made up of the NCO and switch mapper.
 A data packet transmission SHALL begin on the first rising edge of the *symclk* signal after a rising edge on the *start* signal.
 The *tx* output signal SHALL go high synchronized by first edge of *symclk* after *start* goes high.
-Signal *tx* SHALL remain high for the number of *symclk* periods contained in the value of the input configuration signal *ndata[7:0]*.
+Signal *tx* SHALL remain high for the number of *symclk* periods contained in the value of the input configuration signal *nbits[7:0]*.

-At the rising edge of *start* the current value of the *data[127:0]* configuration vector SHALL be captured into
+At the rising edge of *start* the current value of the *data[127:0]* configuration vector SHALL be captured into an internal 128-bit register.
+This internal 128-bit register SHALL be used for shifting out the data.

 When input ``mode = 0``, the contents of the internal data register are shifted out at each rising edge of *symclk* beginning with the most-significant bit.
 This signal SHALL appear at output pin *fsel*.